 by Nils Ringertz*

-Alfred Nobel was born in Stockholm on October 21, 1833.
-His father Immanuel Nobel was an engineer and inventor who built bridges and buildings in Stockholm.
+Alfred Nobel was born in Stockholm on 21 October 1833.
+His father, Immanuel Nobel, was an engineer and inventor who built bridges and buildings in Stockholm.
 In connection with his construction work Immanuel Nobel also experimented with different techniques for blasting rocks.

 In 1837 Immanuel Nobel left Stockholm and his family to start a new career in Finland and in Russia.
 To support the family, Andriette Nobel started a grocery store which provided a modest income.
 Meanwhile Immanuel Nobel was successful in his new enterprise in St. Petersburg, Russia.
 He started a mechanical workshop which provided equipment for the Russian army and he also convinced the Tsar and his generals that naval mines could be used to block enemy naval ships from threatening the city.

-Immanuel NobelAndriette Nobel
+Immanuel Nobel and Andriette Nobel

 The naval mines designed by Immanuel Nobel were simple devices consisting of submerged wooden casks filled with gunpowder.
 Anchored below the surface of the Gulf of Finland, they effectively deterred the British Royal Navy from moving into firing range of St. Petersburg during the Crimean war (1853-1856).
-Immanuel Nobel was also a pioneer in arms manufacture and in designing steam engines
+Immanuel Nobel was also a pioneer in arms manufacture and in designing steam engines.

 To make the handling of nitroglycerine safer Alfred Nobel experimented with different additives.
 He soon found that mixing nitroglycerine with kieselguhr would turn the liquid into a paste which could be shaped into rods of a size and form suitable for insertion into drilling holes.
 In 1867 he patented this material under the name of dynamite.
 To be able to detonate the dynamite rods he also invented a detonator (blasting cap) which could be ignited by lighting a fuse.
 These inventions were made at the same time as the diamond drilling crown and the pneumatic drill came into general use.

 Over the years he founded factories and laboratories in some 90 different places in more than 20 countries.
 Although he lived in Paris much of his life he was constantly traveling.
 Victor Hugo at one time described him as “Europe’s richest vagabond”.
 When he was not traveling or engaging in business activities Nobel himself worked intensively in his various laboratories, first in Stockholm and later in Hamburg (Germany), Ardeer (Scotland), Paris and Sevran (France), Karlskoga (Sweden) and San Remo (Italy).
 He focused on the development of explosives technology as well as other chemical inventions, including such materials as synthetic rubber and leather, artificial silk, etc. By the time of his death in 1896 he had 355 patents.

 The most qualified applicant turned out to be an Austrian woman, Countess Bertha Kinsky.
 After working a very short time for Nobel she decided to return to Austria to marry Count Arthur von Suttner.
 In spite of this Alfred Nobel and Bertha von Suttner remained friends and kept writing letters to each other for decades.
 Over the years Bertha von Suttner became increasingly critical of the arms race.
 She wrote a famous book, Lay Down Your Arms and became a prominent figure in the peace movement.
 No doubt this influenced Alfred Nobel when he wrote his final will which was to include a Prize for persons or organizations who promoted peace.
 Several years after the death of Alfred Nobel, the Norwegian Storting (Parliament) decided to award the 1905 Nobel Peace Prize to Bertha von Suttner.

 Alfred Nobel’s greatness lay in his ability to combine the penetrating mind of the scientist and inventor with the forward-looking dynamism of the industrialist.
 Nobel was very interested in social and peace-related issues and held what were considered radical views in his era.
 He had a great interest in literature and wrote his own poetry and dramatic works.
 The Nobel Prizes became an extension and a fulfillment of his lifetime interests.

-Alfred Nobel died in San Remo, Italy, on December 10, 1896.
+Alfred Nobel died in San Remo, Italy, on 10 December 1896.
 When his will was opened it came as a surprise that his fortune was to be used for Prizes in Physics, Chemistry, Physiology or Medicine, Literature and Peace.
 The executors of his will were two young engineers, Ragnar Sohlman and Rudolf Lilljequist.
 They set about forming the Nobel Foundation as an organization to take care of the financial assets left by Nobel for this purpose and to coordinate the work of the Prize-Awarding Institutions.
 This was not without its difficulties since the will was contested by relatives and questioned by authorities in various countries.